These adoptability factors come directly from Rogers’ 5 variables of innovation adoption. Including the perceived attributes variable which covers:

 you can’t create an inventory

-Vargo & Lush began the argument against this on their way to explore service-dominant logic.
+Vargo & Lush began the argument against treating services this way on their way to describing service-dominant logic.
+Arguing, for example, that inconsistency should be seen as customisation; intangibility as benefitting from simpler supply chains and increased ease of replication.

 Vargo, S., Lush, R. (2004) “The Four Service Marketing Myths”, Journal of Service Research; Vol 6; Issue 4; pp 324-335, DOI: 10.1177/10946705032629